 On the back of the order of service booklet, you might expect to see details of where the wake is to be held following the service.
 You may also find information of a chosen charity for any donations to be sent to.

 At A Loving Tribute we offer a free online editor, in which you can select one of our many templates to create your order of service booklets.
 You can view the full range here.
+We also have many helpful resources available to help you create the perfect Funeral Order Of Service to honour your loved one.

 Arranging the funeral service – The Casket or Coffin